JigglyTurtle/MichalFonfara/README.md

 the RTX beta of Windows 10 edition, but will also work for regular windows 10 edition, but you won't get the cool efects RTX provides).
 I started my texturepack based on u/thecivilhulk's RTX vanilla conversion pack, but I am working towards making a full texture replacement.
-I am working on my pack using TextureEdit created by u/Warm_Teeth, which you can try out for yourself here: https://www.reddit.com/r/TextureEdit/.
+I am working on my pack using TextureEdit created by u/Warm_Teeth, which you can try out for yourself here: https://www.reddit.com/r/TextureEdit/ and I also used https://textcraft.net for making the title.
 Also check out TheCivilHulk here: https://www.reddit.com/user/TheCivilHulk and here: https://www.youtube.com/channel/UCKFlKaeuxgc1Tj3qurW_aVA, he taught me how to use TextureEdit with his video tutorials.
 Lastly, if you really like my work, you can send me money thru PayPal: https://www.paypal.me/MichalFonfara, but it's not required, my texturepack and wallpapers will always be free on this website.
 Thanks for reading thru to the end, enjoy!